mzrinsky/XMonad-Config/README.md

 # My XMonad Config

+> I no longer run XMonad as my window manager so this is mot maintained.
+>
+> Consider looking elsewhere for an up to date XMonad config.

 This is just my personal XMonad configuration.
 Currently I am using stack to build everything.
 This has only been tested by me AFAIK on Manjaro Linux.